Sensirion SCD30 CO2 sensor¶

 control scd30 interval

 The SCD30 can work in two main modes: ASC (automatic self-calibration) or FRC (forced re-calibration).
 They are both described in the Field calibration for SCD30 AN.
+Both modes shift the sensor baseline, only that FRC requires an external value, while ASC will adapt over time looking for "clean air" readings.

 Image source: Sensirion